orlando/orlando.github.com/_posts/2011-12-18-simple-oauth-testing-with-rspec-and-capybara.markdown

   end
 end
 {% endhighlight %}

-and the tests should pass, when you call visit '/auth/twitter', OmniAuth will respond with a post to the SessionsController#create method, and that methods redirect to root\_url' with a flash message..
+when you hit visit '/auth/twitter', OmniAuth will respond with a POST call to the SessionsController#create method, and that methods redirect to root\_url' with a flash message..

-and thats how you easily tests OmniAuth with Capybara and RSpec. :)
+and thats how you easily test OmniAuth with Capybara and RSpec. :)